 The classical genesis of a tropical wave occurs between Ethiopia and the Sahel Region and are analyzed by the United States National Hurricane Center in their surface analysis.
-However, other African origins, such as those waves which originate in the Gulf of Guinea are sometimes considered tropical origin for tropical wave designation.
+However, other African origins, such as those waves originating in the Gulf of Guinea, are sometimes considered tropical origin for tropical wave designation.
 These waves can also be generated due to ITCZ interactions and heating.

 The frequency of TW’s peaks in July when that contrast is the highest in western Africa.
 It’s the time of year when about 10 tropical waves roll off the African continent per month.

 In the early part of the hurricane season, easterly waves are often dry because they collect dry air from the Sahara Desert.

 That dry air often pools in the eastern Atlantic and stretches to the eastern Caribbean islands, often referred to as the “Saharan Air Layer.”
 That dry air can sometimes reach the Southeastern U.S., providing drier conditions and more colorful sunsets.